-Moreover, our development costs will increase if we are required to complete additional or larger clinical trials for the HyperAcute product candidates, our lead IDO pathway inhibitor product candidate, indoximod or D1-MT, or other product candidates prior to FDA approval.
+Moreover, our development costs will increase if we are required to complete additional or larger clinical trials for the HyperAcute product candidates, indoximod or other product candidates prior to FDA approval.
 If the delays or costs are significant, our financial results and ability to commercialize the HyperAcute product candidates, indoximod or other future product candidates will be adversely affected.